Flutterwave has closed a $35 million Series B round led by Greycroft and e.ventures.

 Endeavor Entrepreneurs also have access to a network of mentors, and investors, and they are supported in raising capital, expanding into new markets and hiring talents.

-Flutterwave is a Nigerian fintech startup that was launched in 2016 by a team of ex-bankers, entrepreneurs and engineers.
-It allows individuals and businesses to make and receive payment from any part of the world.
+Flutterwave is a Nigerian fintech startup launched in 2016 by ex-bankers, entrepreneurs and engineers.
+It allows individuals and businesses to make and receive payments worldwide.

 Everyday we get a little closer to our goal.
 Soon, when you make payments to your favourite airlines and on entertainment platforms, you'll be paying through Flutterwave.